This country-specific Q&A provides an overview of Tax laws and regulations applicable in Greece.

 Does the tax system broadly follow the recognised OECD Model?
 Does it have taxation of; a) business profits, b) employment income and pensions, c) VAT (or other indirect tax), d) savings income and royalties, e) income from land, f) capital gains, g) stamp and/or capital duties.
 If so, what are the current rates and are they flat or graduated?

 Overall, the main principles of the Greek tax system are not materially different to what can be found in the other OECD jurisdictions.

-Income tax applicable to legal persons and entities is imposed at a flat rate of 28%.
-This rate is currently set to be gradually reduced over the next three years to 25% (in respect of the fiscal year 2022 onwards), by one point per year whereas the newly elected government has announced a greater reduction.
+Income tax applicable to legal persons and entities is imposed at a flat rate of 24%.
+This rate is according to government announcements to be reduced to 20% possibly as of the fiscal year 2021.

 The gradual tax scale applicable to employment income and business income earned by individuals (salaries and pensions) is the following:

 Up to 10,000